graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 ## Storm Darragh

-We've had more stormy weather in the UK,
+We've had more stormy weather in the UK, but as far as I can tell Storm Darragh passed without much incident!
+Fully de-glazing the greenhouse appears to have worked.
+The damage on other plots seems less this time around too.
+Whether that's because Storm Bert already weeded out the weak structures, or whether people have fortified against the wind since then is unclear.

 # Plans for the Spring